songever/nlab-listary/README.md

 ```
 cargo tauri dev
 ```
-to build and examine the project
+to build and examine the project.
-If you have something lacked please check https://tauri.app/start/prerequisites/
+If you have something lacked please check https://tauri.app/start/prerequisites/.

 To open the browser in wsl, install wslu:
 ```
 apt install -y wslu
 ```

+#### A brief description
+The local index syncronize the data by cloning the official repo storing (maybe)all of the pages of the nlab-wiki.
-The first running process would take a long time, you should wait a few minutes for cloning the git repo
+The first running process would take a long time, you should wait a few minutes for cloning the git repo.
+And you should prepare about 2GB spaces for the git repo.

 ---
 ### Project Structure(so far)：